wellplayed/adcl/README.md

 ###League Play
  - 10 teams
  - Teams play two rounds of Round Robin
- - Top three six teams advance to the playoffs
+ - Top six teams advance to the playoffs
  - All games Best of 1

 ###Playoffs